 Previously, McCarthy spent 12 years at USA TODAY covering Sports Business, Media, Marketing and Advertising.
 He helped quintuple readership of the Game On! blog and turned it into the largest sports blog at USATODAY.com, passing The Huddle NFL blog.
-Time magazine recently named McCarthy’s Game On! one of the Top 25 Best Blogs of 2012.
-He was the blogger responsible for the two largest traffic days in history of USA TODAY SPORTS.
+Time magazine named McCarthy’s Game On! one of the Top 25 Best Blogs of 2012.
+He was the blogger responsible for the two of the largest traffic days in history of USA TODAY SPORTS.

 A multi-media journalist, McCarthy’s also a videographer who’s shot his own video interviews with Henrik Lundqvist, Tom Brady, Joe Namath, and David Ortiz.
 He created USAT’s online NFL Announcers Poll and engaged in “Open Mikes” debates in print and online.